decentraland/js-sdk-toolchain/packages/@dcl/playground-assets/etc/playground-assets.api.md

 export const AvatarShape: ComponentDefinition<PBAvatarShape>;

 // Warning: (ae-missing-release-tag) "AvatarTexture" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-// Warning: (ae-missing-release-tag) "AvatarTexture" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
 export interface AvatarTexture {